First Investment? Why I Chose McDonald's as My First Case Study

 So, we’ve chosen our first case study (McDonald’s), explored our initial gut feelings, identified where to get the hard facts and acknowledged our “assistants” — AI and Reginald — who can help us make sense of it all.

 Now it’s time to start the actual breakdown.
-In our next post, we’ll be conducting a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to get a clearer picture of McDonald’s as a company.
+In our next case study post, we’ll be conducting a Business Model and SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to get a clearer picture of McDonald’s as a company.

-Subscribe to our newsletter to join the journey and get the next post delivered straight to your inbox!
+If you’d like to follow the journey, subscribe to our newsletter and get the next post delivered straight to your inbox!

 Let’s keep growing together 🌱